iandioch/betelgeuse/README.md

 ## Where

-A version of the blog is live at http://mycode.doesnot.run.
+The void of the dead web.